Corbett · Skye & The Small Isles

 - How hard is Askival?

-- Can I bring my dog up Askival?
+- Can dogs go up Askival?

-- Is there mobile signal on Askival?
+- Will I get phone signal on Askival?

 - No mobile coverage anywhere on Rum.
 The island has no mobile network; emergency contact is via the community shop or estate office at Kinloch